 - Only applicable to compulsory winding up. - Relevant to the period between presentation of petition and appointment of liquidators or provisional liquidators. - Disposition of property can be direct or indirect: see Chevalier (HK) Limited v Right Time Construction Company Limited CACV 120/1989.

 Chevalier (HK) Limited v Right Time Construction Company Limited

-Main Contractor made direct payment to sub-sub-contractor after Sub-Contractor commenced winding up.
+Employer in construction contract made direct payment to 2 subcontractors after Main Contractor commenced winding up.

 Chevalier (HK) Limited v Right Time Construction Company Limited (cont'd)